 - Use a HEPA filtered vacuum whenever you vacuum your home.

 These and the tips above will give you the best indoor air quality possible, while giving you a restful haven when springtime allergies are at their peak.

 For more expert advice about issues related to home comfort, please contact us at Ernst Heating & Cooling.
 We have been serving the Metro-East since 1954.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about springtime allergies and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about springtime allergies and other HVAC topics, visit our blog.

 |Helpful Tips image via Shutterstock|